Kieran-Dunch/shopify_frontend_2022/README.md

 Next Steps:
 - I'm really looking to build users into the app, storing liked photos in a database so that users can save their favourite photos to view them later!

+Here is a link to the website: https://kieran-dunch.github.io/shopify_frontend_2022/